zhasiyu0225/zhasiyu0225.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 **Automated Video Editing with Semantic Analysis and Aesthetic Evaluation**
 - TLDR: An intelligent video editing framework that integrates video semantic analysis and aesthetic evaluation to com-bine AI with user-centered designs for automating video production tasks.
-Achieved a 40% reduction in editing time and a 25% increase in viewer engagement, demonstrating the frame-work's effectiveness in improving editing efficiency and output quality.
+Achieved a 62.5% reduction in editing time, demonstrating the frame-work's effectiveness in improving editing efficiency and output quality.
 </div>
 </div>